 Looking for a fun way to make money from home?
 Start making and selling candles to people online.
 It takes a little know-how and hard work, but the upside is that you can customize candles and sell them anywhere.
 It’s also a low-cost business to start.
 Common costs include equipment to make the candles, like a double-boiler, pouring pots, and containers.

 A candle business can also be extremely profitable.
-The candle making industry is set to reach $13.3 billion by 2028, meaning there is no shortage of people buying candles they love.
-It’s also a good way to express your creativity and build a brand, like candle company Boy Smells, which broke traditional gender norms in fashion, home, and scent with its business in 2016.
+The candle-making industry is set to reach $13.3 billion by 2028, meaning there is no shortage of people buying candles they love.
+It’s also a good way to express your creativity and build a brand, like candle company Boy Smells, which broke traditional gender norms in fashion, home, and scent with its business.

 Learn to build your candle making startup by reading Turn Scents Into Dollars: How to Start a Candle Business (Plus Examples From Top Brands).